 What is an electromagnetic field (EMF) and why does the field matter to paranormal investigators?
-Electromagnetic fields are physical fields produced by electrically charged objects and is one of the four fundamental forces of nature.
+Electromagnetic fields are physical fields produced by electrically charged objects and are one of the four fundamental forces of nature.
 In the paranormal field, it is believed that fluctuations in the electromagnetic field coincide with paranormal events.
 Whether the event causes the EMF or the EMF causes the event is up for debate.
 Regardless, an EMF meter can be used as a tool to detect changes in the electromagnetic field.
 Listed below is a guideline to help you detect EMF.

 Obtaining the equipment